He rode into Jerusalem on the colt of an ass to fulfil a four hundred year old prophecy and a two thousand year old promise!

 Their special relationship is portrayed as a betrothal to Christ.
 In the eighth century before Christ the prophet Hosea had spoken in terms of a future betrothal that will last forever, “And I will betroth thee unto me for ever; yea, I will betroth thee unto me in righteousness, and in judgment, and in lovingkindness, and in mercies.
 I will even betroth thee unto me in faithfulness: and thou shalt know the LORD.”
 (Hosea 2:19-20).
 He was not talking about marriage covenant of that time that ended in divorce for Israel and annulment through death for Judah.
 He was talking about a future covenant with those whom God calls to Christ.

 God’s Holy Spirit which is in Christ and which is received from him, is the very essence and mind of God.
+It can be likened to the spiritual DNA of God.
 The word ‘seed’ is translated from the Greek word ‘sperma’ .
-So it is like the transplanting of spiritually genetic implant material from God in to the mind of man where it combines with the spirit in man to form a new creation – a new man, “ Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”
+So it is like the transplanting of spiritually genetic implant material from God in to the mind of man where it forms a new creation – a new man, “ Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”
 (Acts 2:38).
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”(II Corinthian 5:17).

-They became sons of God because they received the seed of His Spirit which combined with the spirit in man and having died with Christ when immersed in the waters of baptism, emerged as a new creation that was in effect born of God, “Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.”
+Those who receive it become sons of God because they received the seed of His Spirit having died with Christ when immersed in the waters of baptism, emerged as a new creation that was in effect born of God, “Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.”
 (I Peter 1:23) and “Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.”
 (I John 3:9).
 Peter uses the Greek word ‘spora’ (Strongs 4701)and John uses the word ‘sperma’ (Strongs 4690) from which the English words spore and sperm are derived.
 They received the seed at baptism which symbolizes a death from which a new creation emerges, “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection:” (Romans 6:4-5, see also Colossians 2:12).
 “And that ye put on the new man, which after God is created in righteousness and true holiness.”
 (Ephesians 4:24).

 The transformation from physical human beings to spirit beings in God’s Kingdom begins with the transformation of the mind, “And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
 (Romans 12:2).
 The word transformed is translated from the Greek word ‘metamorphoo’ (Strongs 3339) which means to change into another form.
 A new creature is being formed, “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 (II Corinthians 5:17, See also Galatians 6:15), one that will eventually be changed to spirit, “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed, For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.”
 (I Corinthians 15:52-54).